stonerlab/Stoner-PythonCode/README.rst

 Development Version
 -------------------

 The next development version will be on version 0.9.
-This will be started after the current 0.8 version is given a final release.
+Features expected in 0.9 include:

+    *   Refactoring of the Core module into a more granual core package with submodules
+    *   Overhaul of the documentation and user guide
+    *   Dropping support for the older Stoner.Image.stack.ImageStack class
+    *   Droppping support for matplotlib<2.0

 Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_